 The other major foible to exploit is inertia.
 When coupled with lack of technical knowledge, this can lead us to leave things in an insecure state, even if we know better.
 Passwords are often a victim of this problem.
 We can too easily choose easy passwords instead of more complex but safer ones.
 And worse yet, we use the same weak password on a number of sites.
 If your email gets compromised, the “I forgot my password “ link can be used on other sites to get those passwords as well.

 The best solution is a password manager.
 But this involves a bit of technology and so can trigger the same inertia.
 They are worth the security and once learned, are easy to use.
-Some recommended password managers are LastPass, KeePass, Password Safe, Password Genie, and RoboForm.
+Some recommended password managers are LastPass, KeePass, Password Safe, and Password Genie.

 Not ready for that?
 Reasonably good passwords can be made from a short phrase that is meaningful to you.
 Replace a few letters with numbers and a special symbol (#!* etc) and capitalize at least one letter.
 Be sure to replace letters and not append numbers and symbols to the words.
 You must not leave recognizable words.
 And don’t use 3 for e, the numeral 1 for the letter l, etc. These are wired into every cracker’s dictionary.
 Make the password long – at least 8 and preferably 9 or more characters.